Level 3 - Mountain Bike Coach (MBC)

 1. Course Description

-The Mountain Bike Coach MBC course is a five day (three day if exempt training) modular course to assess a candidate’s ability to coach and lead technical riding at advanced levels including guiding and coaching.
-Module one is a two day training course.
-Module two is a three day assessment course to include written assignments.
+The Mountain Bike Coach MBC course is a modular course to assess a candidate’s ability to coach and lead technical riding at advanced levels including racing and physical performance.
+Module one is a two- day assessment course.
+Day 1 Guiding day and day 2 Coaching day.
+Module two is the successful completion of modules from the ABCC Coach Level 3 Award.
+An MBC Training Course is recommended.

 3. Pre Course Standards